RHYME11/DrawLS/README.md

 - `datetime` (part of Python's standard library, no need to install)

 ## Grace File Generator
-All generator codes are written in python and saved in **build/agr_generator**.
+All generator codes are written in python and saved in <u>build/agr_generator</u>.
-States and associated excitation energies are required in alll formats.
+**States and associated excitation energies are required in alll formats.**

 ### Generator Type
 |   Generator   | Agr Format | # of Isotopes | Frame    | Axis     | Gamma    | E<sub>&gamma;</sub>| Br       | Notes |